bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

    :language: python
    :emphasize-lines: 1,14,22

-In this example, you are including the box zoom tool and the reset tool when creating your function.
-You then add pan zoom tool, resulting in all three tools being available:
+In this example, you first include the box zoom tool and the reset tool when creating your function.
+Next, you add a pan zoom tool.
+This results in all three tools being available:

 .. bokeh-plot:: docs/first_steps/examples/first_steps_4_add_tools.py
     :source-position: none